Disputed territories of northern Iraq: Territories included

-The Committee for implementing article 140 defines the disputed territories as those areas that were Arabised and whose borders were modified between 17 July 1968 and 9 April 2003.
+The Committee for implementing article 140 defines the disputed territories as those areas that were Arabised and whose borders were modified between July 17, 1968, and April 9, 2003.
 Those areas include parts of four governorates in pre-1968 borders.

 One of the major problems in trying to implement Article 140 was a discrepancy in the definition of 'disputed area'.
 The article only refers to regions that would go through this normalization process as "Kirkuk and other disputed areas".
 In 2003, Kurdish negotiator Mahmud Othman suggested that Kurdish-majority areas south of the Green Line be attached to the KRG immediately, and 'mixed areas' should be questioned on a case-by-case basis.
 Sunni Arabs felt as if Kurds should gain no additional land as a result of the US invasion.
 Reattaching Kirkuk districts to reflect the 1975 boundaries posed many problems for Iraqis and brought along unintended consequences.